Marine, Estuarine and Freshwater Biology (MEFB)

 Credits: 4

 An intensive course for undergraduate students that introduces students to the complex challenges facing today's fishing industry, which is being asked to simultaneously sustain the livelihood of fishermen while meeting long-term conservation goals.
 The course is held both at the UNH Campus and at the Shoals Marine Laboratory.
 New England fisheries are used as a case-study for this course through global fishing management, trends, and issues are also discussed.
-Special fee.
-Permission required.
 (Summers only at Shoals Marine Lab.)

 Grade Mode: Letter Grading